TalariaSoftware/ncmanager-help/committees/create.md

 They are defined
 in the neighborhood council bylaws.
 Article VII, section 1
-of your NC bylaws show
+of your NC bylaws shows
 what standing committees exist.

 In order